Explore By:

 Jamestown - Third State House (1665 - 1676)

 The third capitol was located about a half mile away from the first state house.
-Jamestown, including this building, was burned in on September 19, 1676 during Bacon's Rebellion.
+Jamestown, including this building, was burned on September 19, 1676 during Bacon's Rebellion.

 "Green Spring" near Jamestown (1676 - 1685)